HBS20X - Saw DEXTER - Free user manual and instructions

 - Place the parallel stop (14) on the guide rail (43) to the left or right of the sawing blade.

-- 2 scales are printed on the guide rail for the paral- lel stop (43), which show the distance between the stop rail and sawing blade.
+- 2 scales are printed on the guide rail for the parallel stop (43), which show the distance between the stop rail and sawing blade.

 8.5 Using the table width enlargement (Fig. 6-6.2)

-- Always use the table width enlargement (8) with particularly wide workpieces. - Loosen the clamping lever (10) and pull the table width enlargement out far enough so that the workpiece to be sawn can lie on it without tipping.
+- Loosen the clamping lever (10) and pull the table width enlargement out far enough so that the workpiece to be sawn can lie on it without tipping.
 (Fig. 6.2)

-8.6 Clamping the saw band (g.
-1)
+8.6 Clamping the saw band (fig. 1)

-- Relieve the saw band tension if it is not in use for an extended time, so that it does not become over- stretched. m ATTENTION!
+ATTENTION!
 With high tension, the saw band may break.
 RISK OF INJURY!
 If the tension is too low, the driven saw band roller (9) may spin, resulting in the saw band coming to a standstill.

-8.7 Setting the saw band (g.
-1 + 1a)
+8.7 Setting the saw band (fig. 1 + 1a)

-- Open the side covers (13) by undoing the cover locking mechanisms (12) with the help of the screw- driver (33).
+- Open the side covers (13) by undoing the cover locking mechanisms (12) with the help of the screwdriver (33).

 - Slowly turn the saw band roller (2) clockwise.
 The saw band (26) should run centrally on the saw band roller (2).
 If this is not the case, the angle of the top saw band roller (2) must be corrected.